genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/01_introduction.md

 We are going to build the rest at speed.

-here is a high-level view of what we are going to build:
+Here is a high-level view of what we are going to build:

 ![](/img/positions-app-arch-overview.png)

-Note straightaway that our overall application contains two separate applications, each with its own database.
-One application provides reference data, such as counterparty IDs, while the other provides details of trades done.
+Note straightaway that our Positions application contains two separate modules (which are potential applications in their own right), each with its own database.
+One module provides reference data, such as counterparty IDs, while the other provides details of trades done.
 You will see that a single data model can be used to set up both these applications.

 In itself, this is not a very useful application, but it is a valuable learning tool.
 As you work through each part,  it will introduce you to many of the features you’ll be working with when you create your own applications: